goswinr/Fesh/README.md

 Fesh is an  **F**# **E**ditor & **S**cripting **H**ost.<br>
 On Windows.

-It is designed for embedding F# as application scripting tool.<br>B ut it works standalone just as well.
+It is designed for embedding F# as application scripting tool.<br>
+But it works standalone just as well.

 ![Screenshot](https://raw.githubusercontent.com/goswinr/Fesh/main/Media/screen2.png)